 Pedal Assist Electric Powered Cycles, E-Mountain Bike, Pedelec

-On all public lands surrounding Moab, BLM, Forest Service, and National Parks, e-bikes are regulated as motorized vehicles.
+On all public lands surrounding Moab, the BLM, US Forest Service, and the National Park Service, regulate e-bikes as motorized vehicles.
 This does not exclude e-cyclists from enjoying the area surrounding Moab.
 In fact when compared to a mountain bike they can be more capable of getting to extraordinary places on thousands of miles of motorized trails and roads.

 E-bikes and other users